Some SLURM Commands

 parameters first

-The SLURM parser stops parsing the #SBATCH magic cookies if it hits a line with a 'normal' command, i.e. a line that doesn't start with these exact characters.
+directives if it hits a line with a 'normal' command, i.e. a line that isn't empty or starts with #

 ls